CHOT-DT: Digital television and high definition

-After the analog television shutdown and digital conversion, which took place on August 31, 2011, CHOT-TV flashcut to digital maintaining operations on UHF channel 40.
+After the analog television shutdown and digital conversion, which took place on August 31, 2011, CHOT-TV flash cut to digital maintaining operations on UHF channel 40.
 As part of the UHF spectrum repack, CHOT-DT was required to move broadcast frequencies by July 2020.
-CHOT-DT moved to UHF Channel 32 in July 2020; through the use of PSIP, CHOT-DT was to display as 40.1, but displays as 32.1.
+CHOT-DT moved to UHF channel 32 in July 2020; CHOT-DT was to display as virtual channel 40, but displays as 32.